 One of the few artists who made the 1918 pandemic a focus in their work was novelist and playwright Katherine Anne Porter.
 A reporter at the Rocky Mountain News, she had only been there a few months when she fell ill.
 Unlike millions of others, Porter survived.
 She would go on to memorialize the experience in her 1939 novel Pale Horse, Pale Rider.
 When the character representing Porter asks her lover what it is like outside, he responds, “It’s as bad as anything can be…all the theatres and nearly all the shops and restaurants are closed, and the streets have been full of funerals all day and ambulances all night.”
 For Porter, theatre was a key indicator of the national situation.

 On the other hand the literature, theatrical and otherwise, from another plague-like virus, HIV/AIDS, has neither been scarce nor insignificant.
-Indeed there seems little chance that today’s theatre artists will forget the trauma of this time, or fail to let it influence their work, as the writers of 100 years ago seem to have.
+And there seems little chance that today’s theatre artists will forget the trauma of this time, or fail to let it influence their work, as the writers of 100 years ago seem to have.
 The art being created now, in quarantine, and in the future, after the threat of COVID-19 infection subsides, is likely to offer us a collective opportunity to remember the uncertainty and fears of this moment, to understand why things unfolded the way they did, and to help us keep them from happening again.

 Charlotte M. Canning is head of the University of Texas at Austin’s Performance as Public Practice program and director of the Oscar G. Brockett Center for Theatre History and Criticism.